 Essential fatty acids help regulate several bodily functions including hormone and energy production.
 They are called 'essential' because they can’t be produced by the body and so have to be consumed through diet.

 The foods we eat are traditionally composed by three types of fat:

-• Saturated fat, which comes primarily from animal sources including cheese,
+• Saturated fat, which comes primarily from animal sources including cheese,butter and red meat.

 • Monounsaturated fat, which can be found in olive and canola oil.